RPGReki/reki.wtf/site/privacy.md

 robots: noindex
 ---
 <!-- markdownlint-disable MD025 -->
-# Cookie & Privacy Statement
+# Cookie & Privacy Statement, other Legal Stuff

 Here we go.
 It's not text in legal English, but in my opinion a good cookie and privacy